jamhed/yachat/README.md

 1. Display uploaded file list
 2. Get avatar from facebook
 3. Auth with facebook (not using facebook id)
-4. On click on #index no reload sometimes

 2. Split to proper modules ws_ and db_
 6. Count messages for diff. convs in UI